AdobeDocs/experience-manager-65.en/help/assets/assets-finder-editor.md

 ## Multi-edit assets with the Asset Editor page {#multi-editing-assets-with-the-asset-editor-page}

-With Experience Manager Assets you can make changes to several assets at once.
+With [!DNL Experience Manager Assets] you can make changes to several assets at once.
 After having selected assets, you can simultaneously change their:

 * Tags
 * Meta data